-The following essay topic analysis examines the University of California, Berkeley, Haas School of Business MBA admissions essays for the 2019-2020 admissions season.
+The following essay topic analysis examines the University of California, Berkeley, Haas School of Business MBA admissions essays.
+The Berkeley MBA essays are for the 2020-2021 admissions season.
 You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

-Briefly describe your immediate post-MBA career goal, and discuss how it will put you on a path to a meaningful and rewarding career.
+Briefly describe your immediate post-MBA career goal.
 (150 words maximum)

 Within the application, Berkeley Haas has the following above the essays: